bmurrtech/IT_research/google_python_crash_course.md

 - Poor logic structures in the design of the code

 When working with the code blocks in exercises for this course, be mindful of syntax and semantic (logic) errors, along with the overall result of your code.
 Just because you fixed an error doesn't mean that the code will have the desired effect when it runs!
 Once you’ve fixed an error in your code, don't forget to click Run to check your work.

+### Key Terms for Intro to Python

+- Platform-specific / OS specific scripting language - Platform-specific scripting languages, like PowerShell (for Windows) and Bash (for Linux), are used by system administrators on those platforms.

+- Client-side scripting language - Client-side scripting languages, like JavaScript, are used mostly for web programming.
+The scripts are transferred from a web server to the end-user’s internet browser, then executed in the browser.

+- Machine language - Machine language is the lowest-level computer language.
+It communicates directly with computing machines in binary code (ones and zeros).
+In binary code, one equals a pulse of electricity and zero equals no electrical pulse.
+Machine language instructions are made from translating languages like Python into complex patterns of ones and zeros.

+- Cross-platform language - Programming language that is compatible with one or more platforms / operating systems (e.g., Windows, Linux, Mac, iOS, Android).

+- Object-oriented programming language - In object-oriented programming languages, most coding elements are considered to be objects with configurable properties.
+For example, a form field is an object that can be configured to accept only dates as input in the mm/dd/yy format, and can be configured to read from and write to a specific database.

+- Python interpreter - An interpreter is the program that reads and executes Python code by translating Python code into computer instructions.